ravil-gasanov/ravil-gasanov.github.io/_posts/2023-06-24-PROJECT-AB-Test.md

 ```python
 wilcoxon(pairs['REVENUE_control'] - pairs['REVENUE_variant'])
 ```
     WilcoxonResult(statistic=715.0, pvalue=0.812822440169386)

 We have a rather high p-value of 0.81, which basically means the difference in revenue between groups is not significant at all.
-But let us try to compare the two groups as independent samples using Wilcoxon test's two-sample version: mannwhitneyu
+But let us try to compare the two groups as independent samples using Wilcoxon test's two-sample version.

 ```python
 mannwhitneyu(control, variant)
 ```
     MannwhitneyuResult(statistic=array([7750479.]), pvalue=array([0.4469186]))